AIMultipleAIMultiple

 Open-source LLMs are models whose architecture and model files (containing weights, often with billions of more parameters) are publicly available, allowing anyone to download, modify, and use them.

 Platforms like Hugging Face serve as central repositories, making it easy to access these models for tasks like building a self-hosted LLM solution.
-Often packaged within a container image for easier deployment, these models enable users to run model inference directly on their own hardware, offering greater control and flexibility compared to closed-source alternatives.
+Often packaged in a container image for easier deployment, these models enable users to run model inference directly on their own hardware, offering greater control and flexibility than closed-source alternatives.

 Advantages of self-hosted LLMs